Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 crucial to monitor liver function and overall health.

-Wilson's disease is a genetic disease (Inherited autosomal recessive), which means
+Wilson's disease is a genetic disease (Inherited autosomal recessive), which

 that both parents must have the mutation and give it to a child for the child to